modal.App

 ) -> "_App":

-Look up an app with a given name.
-When create_if_missing
+Look up an App with a given name, creating a new App if necessary.

 app = modal.App.lookup("my-app", create_if_missing=True)